weirongxu/coc-explorer/readme.md

 #### `--file-root-labeling-template <template>`

-Labeling template for root node of file source
+Labeling template for root node of file source, use for preview when previewAction is labeling

 Columns: same with `--file-root-template`